Connect with us

 “I’m used to injuries now and I deal with them better.
 At first it can be frustrating but I see injuries as some sort of blessing too because it gives you time away from the game.
 You always want to play, but having a break can be useful and injuries are a way to tell your body to chill.

 “Every time I got injured was on the back of playing a lot of rugby.
-When I did my foot at the end of 2013 and missed the rest of the season, it was after a long season with Wasps and tours with and the .”
+When I did my foot at the end of 2013 and missed the rest of the season, it was after a long season with Wasps and tours with England and the Lions.”

 Wade reveals he has learnt to manage his body over the years which has helped in his recovery.